mapbender/mapbender-documentation/en/functions/wmc/wmc_loader.rst

    keepExtent: false                    # keeps the actual extent, default is false (will apply the
                                         # extent of the configuration)

 You can configure this module as a selectbox or dialog.
 When you use dialog then you need a button to show this element.
-See :ref:`button_en` for inherited configuration options.
+See :ref:`button` for inherited configuration options.

 Class, Widget & Style
 =====================